basmah113/mobiledevelopment/README.md

 git clone https://github.com/basmah113/mobiledevelopment.git

-Open the project in Unity/Unreal.
+Open the project in Unity.

 Connect your Android device or use an emulator with API level 31.